hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## What happens when a node goes down?

-Once a node is gone (e.g. crashes) and since data in each node has a backup in other nodes:
+Once a node is gone (crashes), the following happens since data in each node has a backup in other nodes.

 -	First, the backups in other nodes are restored.
 -	Then, data from these restored backups are recovered.